-The price of both prescription and OTC medicines eligible for reimbursement by the NHS is determined on the basis of the average price of the same medicine in specific reference countries (currently Spain, France and Slovakia) (Order 91/2013, 28 February 2013).
+The price of both prescription and OTC medicines eligible for reimbursement by the NHS is subject to the reference price mechanism, when such medicines are included in homogeneous groups of medicines.
+The reference price for each homogeneous group of medicines corresponds to the average of the five lowest retail prices, considering the medicines that make up each homogeneous group.
 The reference countries are subject to a yearly review by the Minister of Health.